Eastern Namibia - a savannah with acacias and wild animals

 Welcome to Namibia!

-At Hosea Kutako Airport, we are greeted by a local guide who will take us to Windhoek.
-We'll settle in at Arebbusch Travel Lodge, where you'll receive a briefing on the jeeps, the route, and how to behave in the national parks.
-You'll have a bit of free time to explore the city, and in the evening, enjoy dinner at the hotel restaurant and prepare for the days ahead.
+Upon arrival at Hosea Kutako Airport, a local guide will greet us, and we'll head towards Windhoek.
+We'll settle in at the Arebbusch Travel Lodge, where you will receive a briefing on the jeeps, the route, and conduct in national parks.
+You'll have some free time to explore the town, and in the evening – dinner at the hotel restaurant and preparation for the coming days.

 Day 3